MennaTalhHossamAlden/Search-Engine/README.md

 # Search-Engine
 click on GoOn icon
-or run search_e (indexer-crawler) then build my project, build untittled.main then run_on
+or run search_e (indexer-crawler) then build my project, build untittled2 then run_on